 How We Help Lawyers

 What can we do for you?
 Well, a lot, actually.When lawyers think of the Professional Liability Fund, the first thing that probably comes to mind for many is coverage (“Do I need it?”), followed quickly by claims (“I hope I never have one!”).
-While it’s understandable to associate the PLF with malpractice coverage and claims handling – it is, after all, our guiding purpose and central operational effort – that’s far from a complete picture of all that we do for Oregon lawyers, judges, law students, and law office staff.
+While it’s understandable to associate the PLF with malpractice coverage and claims handling – it is, after all, our guiding purpose and central operational effort – that’s far from a complete picture of all that we do for Oregon lawyers, judges, and law students.

 The PLF’s unique status as the mandatory provider of primary malpractice coverage for Oregon lawyers in private practice enables us to offer an array of programs and services that help lawyers reduce their legal malpractice exposure and maintain the primary coverage at a reasonable assessment.
 We do this through a wide range of legal education and resources, plus free and confidential personal and practice management assistance available to every member of the Oregon legal community.
 The confidential nature of our services is intended to encourage lawyers to reach out to us for assistance whenever they need it - at any point in their career and from wherever they practice.